snarkiergoblin/farrer-bot/README.md

 # farrer-bot
-Bot for the farrer theatre discord.
+Bot for the farrer theatre discord with a variety of fun/serious features